Vaccination-v2-(4)-1

 To understand how certain infections affect pregnancy, we’re going to highlight some common illnesses that can be dangerous to a mother and their developing baby, as well as precautions you can take to help prevent the possibility of catching them.

-Normally, when we encounter viruses or bacteria in our daily lives, our bodies produce antibodies to defend us from infection.
+When we encounter viruses or bacteria daily, our bodies produce antibodies to defend us from infection.
 But when you’re pregnant, the changes to your hormone levels and immune system functioning can make you more vulnerable to receiving infections.

 Rubella (German measles), chickenpox, and parvovirus (fifth disease) are all viral diseases transmitted through contact with infected respiratory secretions or droplets.
 Blood tests in early pregnancy will detect whether your body has antibodies against rubella.
 Women who do not have antibodies will be susceptible to infection.
 These infections will increase the risk of the baby having malformations, miscarriage, or death.